omahs/imx-docs/docs/main/learn/getting-started/why-do-an-nft-drop.md

 Game studios developing on ImmutableX often ask us about project phasing - whether they should release NFTs before launch, or focus all their efforts on finalizing their game.
 We have combined our experiences with almost a hundred projects across the protocol to help answer this question with a leading practice guide.

-_Tl;DR - executing an NFT release in the early days of a playable or test game remains the most effective way to phase your project_
+TL:DR - executing an NFT release in the early days of a playable or test game remains the most effective way to phase your project_

 The benefits of releasing NFTs prior to game launch fall into five categories: